appaaron/pdf-signature-count/README.md

 # **PDF DIGITAL SIGNATURE COUNT**

 A PowerShell utility that reports on the number of digital signatures contained within each PDF file found in the directory path.
 The results are written to a .csv file.
 After the .csv file is created, the application associated with opening .csv files (e.g. Excel), will launch and open the results.
-The CSV file is saved in the current users profile.
+The CSV file is saved in the current user's profile temp folder.

 # **Getting Started**